 Kate is Senior Vice President of Corporate Partnerships and Philanthropy at PSI.
 She has designed and led several highly successful public health initiatives, including YouthAIDS and Five & Alive, to increase public awareness around HIV and prevent the spread of the disease among young people.
 Before PSI, Kate co-founded and served as managing director of the promotion agency “141” in Eastern Europe, part of the Bates, Saatchi & Saatchi advertising network.
 In 2007, Kate was honored as a Young Global Leader by the World Economic Forum, where she serves on the Global Health Advisory Board and is the founding curator of WEF Global Shapers.
 She was also featured as a CNN Hero and received the Jack Valenti AIDS outstanding achievement award.
 In 2009, Vogue named her as one of its 100 women.
 Kate is an adjunct professor on social entrepreneurship at The George Washington University and an invited speaker at Aspen Ideas Festival, Davos, Wharton Business School, Columbia University, and Harvard Business School.

-Malcolm leads on communications and advocacy for Maverick Collective.
+Malcolm leads on identifying projects in the pipeline for new Members with Maverick Collective.
 His career spans government, the private sector and for the past 12 years, international development.
 He has worked on program management and communications strategies in complex contexts across Africa and Asia, and supported hundreds of skilled professionals to volunteer overseas.
 More recently as Country Director for VSO in Mozambique, he oversaw a large UK Aid funded program aimed at improving the quality of education for 6,855 marginalized girls.
 He was also responsible for a HIV&AIDS program focused on supporting 18,000 women and girls to start their own businesses.
 In 2008, the University of Limerick, Ireland, awarded him for his “Outstanding Contribution to Society”, recognizing his work serving on multiple non-profit boards, social and political change campaigns, and volunteer programs.
 Malcolm holds an MBA from the Solvay School of Business at the Free University of Brussels.

 Caroline supports the team and Kate Roberts as Senior Vice President in scheduling, events and budget management, handling the day to day operations of Maverick Collective.
 Prior to joining PSI, Caroline was an Account Manager at WeddingWire, a technology startup based in Chevy Chase, MD, where she engaged with event merchants to help them grow their businesses through best practices and the latest technology and industry trends.
 She holds a BA in communications from Towson University.